jordany33/CIFAR-10-Image-Classification/README.md

 ## Usage
 Run the Jupyter notebooks in the notebooks/ directory to see the implementation of each classifier and the corresponding results.

+## Results
+The results of our experiments showed that convolutional neural networks (CNNs) achieved the highest accuracy, followed by random forests.
+We also observed that kNN and logistic regression performed well under certain hyperparameter settings.

+#Insights
+- Classifiers struggled to distinguish between different animal classes.
+- Data preprocessing and hyperparameter tuning significantly impacted model performance.
+- Practical applications include object recognition in autonomous vehicles, security and surveillance, and medical imaging analysis.

+## Contributors
+- Jordan Yee: Implemented kNN and logistic regression classifiers.
+- Travis Moore: Designed neural network structures for MLP and CNN.
+ Shifeng Hong: Implemented random forest classifier and generated graphs.

+## License
+This project is licensed under the MIT License.
+See the LICENSE file for details.